-Item Details Funding Medical Plan Dental Plan The Medical and Dental Plans are funded from the general assets of Citigroup and may be funded from a trust qualified under section 501(c)(9) of the Code on behalf of the Plans in accordance with the terms of their Plan documents.
-The Employee Assistance Program is funded from the general assets of Citigroup.
-The Medical and Dental Plans are self-insured.
-The cost of Medical and Dental coverage is shared by Citigroup and the participant.
-Vision Plan Be Well Program The Vision Plan is fully-insured, funded through an insurance contract.
+Item Details Funding Medical Plan Dental Plan The Medical and Dental Plans are funded from the general assets of Citigroup and may be funded from a trust qualified under section 501(c)(9) of the Code on behalf of the Plans in accordance with the terms of their Plan documents The Medical and Dental Plans are self-insured.
+The cost of Medical and Dental coverage is shared by Citigroup Vision Plan Be Well Program and the participant.
+The Vision Plan is fully-insured, funded through an insurance contract.
 The cost of the Vision Plan is provided by employee contributions.
 The Be Well Program is provided by employer contributions.
 Basic Life Insurance Basic AD&D Insurance Group Universal Life Insurance Supplemental AD&D Insurance Business Travel Accident/Medical Insurance The Basic Life and Basic AD&D, GUL and Supplemental AD&D, are fully insured.
 Benefits are provided under insurance contracts between Citigroup and the Claims Administrators.
 The Claims Administrators, not Citigroup, are responsible for paying claims.
 Basic Life and Basic AD&D coverage is provided through employer contributions; GUL and Supplemental AD&D is provided through employee contributions.
 The BTA is funded by an insurance contract.
 BTA/Medical coverage is provided through employer contributions.
 Disability Plan STD benefits are paid from the general assets of the Company.
 STD coverage is provided by Citigroup, and no employee contributions are required.
 A portion of the LTD benefits are fully insured, and a portion of the benefits are paid from the general assets of the Company.
 The Claims Administrator, not Citigroup, is responsible for paying claims.
 LTD coverage is provided through both employer and employee contributions.
-Long-Term Care insurance (LTC) LTC benefits are fully insured.
-The cost of LTC coverage is provided by employee contributions.
+Long-Term Care insurance (LTC) Note: Citi will discontinue sponsorship of this program effective February 1, 2019.
+However, LTC benefits are fully insured.
+The cost of LTC coverage is provided by employee contributions. participants enrolled prior to January 1, 2012 may continue coverage directly through John Hancock.